The Top 5 Dos & Don’ts of Academic Writing

 Academic writing assignments come in many shapes and forms; essays, research papers, term papers, analysis essays, informative essays, and position papers.
 All these assignments have the same goals and principles.
 But to students, they appear to be specially designed torture instruments.
 It’s mostly because of the tedious citations & referencing rules one must follow.
 And finishing your papers at the last moment makes matters even worse.

-If you’re writing in a last-minute rush or even if you’re ahead of time, PaperTrue brings you crucial do’s and don’t of academic writing to ensure you turn in brilliant papers.
-Take a look –
+If you’re writing in a last-minute rush or even if you’re ahead of time, PaperTrue brings you crucial dos and don’ts of academic writing to ensure you turn in brilliant papers.
+Take a look!

 An objective tone in your writing is achieved by

-– using academically sound sources of data to back up your arguments;
+– using academically sound sources and data to back up your arguments;

 – avoiding the use of cliches and slangs;